kushal2000/Dravidian-Offensive-Language-Identification/README.md

 # Dravidian-Offensive-Language-Identification

-This repository contains the code and resources to reproduce the work of Team indicnlp@kgp's submission to the shared task ```Offensive Language Identification in Dravidian Languages``` at Dravidian Language Technolofy Workshop at EACL 2021
+This repository contains the code and resources to reproduce the work of Team indicnlp@kgp's submission to the shared task ```Offensive Language Identification in Dravidian Languages``` at Dravidian Language Technology Workshop at EACL 2021

 ## Tokenizers and Language Models